timescale/docs/mst/user-management.md

 </procedure>

 <highlight type="warning">
-If you have lost access to the mobile device uses for your multi-factor authentication, you cannot sign in to your Managed Service for TimescaleDB account.
+If you lose access to the mobile device you use for multi-factor authentication, you cannot sign in to your Managed Service for TimescaleDB account.
 To regain access to your account, on the login screen, click `Forgot password?` and follow the step to reset your password.
 When you have